thegreenwebfoundation/carbon-txt-validator/docs/contributing.md

 #### What happens after I push a tag?

-It's always worth reviewing [the Github action directly in the source code](https://github.com/thegreenwebfoundation/carbon-txt-validator/blob/main/.github/workflows/release.yml), but in the nutshell.
-It does the following in order:
+It's worth reviewing [the Github action source directly as the final source of truth](https://github.com/thegreenwebfoundation/carbon-txt-validator/blob/main/.github/workflows/release.yml), but in the nutshell, the github action responsible for creating releases does the following:

 1. Checkout that specific tag from the git source repository
 2. Install dependencies for building the python package
 3. Build the package, checking that the git tag and the python release version match
 4. Publish to the main PyPi package repository

-Assuming the action has successfully run, your release should be visible on PyPi at https://pypi.org/project/carbon-txt, and if your release version was 1.2.3, it would be available at https://pypi.org/project/carbon-txt/1.2.3/
+Assuming the action has successfully run, your release should be visible on PyPi at [https://pypi.org/project/carbon-txt](https://pypi.org/project/carbon-txt).
+If your release version was 1.2.3, it would be available at [https://pypi.org/project/carbon-txt/1.2.3/](https://pypi.org/project/carbon-txt/1.2.3)

 #### Deleting a tag